 Abiding by a familiar formula, the plot holds no real surprises and gets a bit lost amongst the endless action.
 It hardly seems to matter, as fans should enjoy the explosive special effects and hard-hitting heroics of action star Jason Statham enough to not ask too many questions at the end.

-Safe is released in cinemas on 4th May 2012.
+Safe is released nationwide on 4th May 2012.